Gtarafdar/CLV-LifetimeValue-ChurnRate-calculator/README.md

+This is CLV calculator for your product.
+Here is the disclaimer of the landing page fields.
 "Initial Number of Users": This refers to the total number of users at the beginning of a specific period.
 It represents the starting point from which the churn rate will be calculated.

 "Final Number of Users": This refers to the total number of users at the end of the same specific period.
 It represents the number of users remaining after a certain period, usually a year.